 <p>分类:<a href="{{ archiveCategory.Link }}">{{ archiveCategory.Title }}</a></p>

-If you need to display more detailed classification information, such as descriptions or thumbnails, you can also do so byarchiveCategoryaccessing this variable, for examplearchiveCategory.DescriptionorarchiveCategory.ThumbThis way makes the invocation of classification information very convenient.
+If you need to display more detailed classification information, such as the description or thumbnail of the classification, you can also access it througharchiveCategorythis variable, for examplearchiveCategory.DescriptionorarchiveCategory.ThumbThis way makes it very convenient to call classification information.

-Tags are another important dimension of articles, describing content in a more flexible and granular manner, which helps users discover content with stronger relevance.In AnQi CMS, displaying the tag list of articles is also simple.
+Tags are another important dimension of articles, describing content in a more flexible and granular way, which helps users discover more relevant content.In Anqi CMS, displaying the tag list of articles is also simple.

-The list of tags of the article can betagListTo get tags.
-This tag is specifically used to list tags associated with the article.
-When used on the article detail page, it will automatically associate with the current article without the need to specify an additional article ID.
+The tag list of the article can be accessed throughtagListGet the label.
+This label is specifically used to list tags associated with the article.
+When used on the article detail page, it will automatically associate with the current article without the need to specify an article ID.

-This is an example showing a list of article tags:
+This is an example of displaying a list of article tags:

 <div class="article-tags">